-Allowing for the brain to recall opens up all the subconscious database to the brain.
+Allowing the brain to recall opens up all the subconscious databases.
 It allows you to concentrate more of your focus on the target when your visual process is vivid.

 The more vivid your visual process is, the easier it is for the brain to choose and sync up the different parts of different circuits.
 It does this with amazing speed and clarity.